Victorian Feed-in Tariff Schemes

 Feed-in tariffs provide people producing their own renewable and eligible low-emissions energy with a financial return for the excess power they feed into the grid.

-If you already have a feed-in tariff being credited to your power bill, you will continue to receive this rate until the end date for your scheme.
-Conditions apply, and you should read more about remaining eligible for your scheme on this website.
+If you already have a feed-in tariff being credited to your power bill, you will continue to receive this rate until the relevant end date of the scheme.
+Conditions apply, and you should read more about remaining eligible.

 Customers accessing the Transitional Feed-in Tariff (closed on 31 December 2012) and the Premium Feed-in Tariff (closed on 29 December 2011) are reminded that if they add any additional capacity to their system after the scheme closure date they will forfeit their access to the respective scheme.

 Please note that the Department of State Development, Business and Innovation (DSDBI) does not hold or maintain a register of individual feed-in tariff customers.
 This information is held by your electricity retailer and electricity distributor.
 If you have any concerns about your current status under either the Transitional or Premium Feed-in Tariff schemes you should check with your electricity retailer as a first point of call.

 - What's involved in going solar?
 Installing solar is a big investment and it can be a complex process.
 Advice and step by step information provided here can help.

 - Closed feed-in tariff schemes.
 Existing Premium, Standard and Transitional Feed-in Tariff customers will continue to receive their tariff until the scheduled end date of the scheme.
 Conditions apply.

 - Feed-in tariff email updates.
 If you’re interested in updates on any changes to feed-in tariffs or information to help with going solar, please subscribe to DSDBI email updates.